 Alan Sutherland wrote the first history of the Society, which can be found in the New Zealand Numismatic Society Transactions.To quote from this history: “The object of forming the Society was to bring together the fairly considerable number of people scattered throughout New Zealand who were interested in the fascinating pursuit of studying and collecting ancient and modern coins and medals, and kindred objects, and who up till then, had been pursuing their study in a more or less desultory fashion, with only chance contacts with students and collectors of kindred interests.”

 At the Turnbull Library they found a home for the Society “which considers itself fortunate in having been able to prosecute its studies in an attractive atmosphere, and to add something to the advancement of cultural studies in New Zealand”.
-Although the Society still has a very strong interest in Turnbull House and met there up to the closure of the building in 2012 after the Christchurch earthquake (though not in rooms as grand as those when the librarian Johannes Andersen made his fellow members welcome), the Society now holds its regular meetings in the community rooms behind St Andrew's on The Terrace at 30 The Terrace.
+Although the Society still has a very strong interest in Turnbull House and met there up to the closure of the building in 2012 after the Christchurch earthquake (though not in rooms as grand as those when the librarian Johannes Andersen made his fellow members welcome), the Society now holds its regular meetings in The Wellington Club at 88 The Terrace.

 The Society played an important role in the introduction of New Zealand’s first coins in 1933, with Alan Sutherland on both the “Coinage committee” (which actually advocated the introduction of decimal currency) and the “Coinage and banknotes design committee”, with the Society’s then President, Prof. J. Rankine Brown.
 The Society continues to have a consultative role with regard to New Zealand coinage maintaining informal links with the Reserve Bank and NZ Post.

 In 1966, the Wellington Coin Club was formed, partly because of the increasing interest in the imminent change to decimal currency, but also because of a concern that the Society was not serving the needs of the “ordinary” collector.
-Certainly, the Society has somewhat elitist roots and the Royal sanction lends support to such an image.
-In 2005 the Society and the Wellington Coin Club merged – many collectors belonged to both organisations and elitism was certainly a distant memory.
+Certainly, the Society had somewhat elitist roots and the Royal sanction lent support to such an image.
+In 2005 the Society and the Wellington Coin Club merged; many collectors belonged to both organisations and elitism by then was a distant memory.